 03. TCP Server and Client

 We’ll write a TCP server and client.
-The 2 programs are incomplete and incorrect in many ways, but are sufficient to demonstrate the syscalls from the last chapter.
+The 2 programs are incomplete and incorrect in many ways, but are sufficient to learn the API.

 3.1 Tips for Learning Socket Programming